qwertie/home/misc/Atlas-Shrugged-summary.md

 Stadler doesn't know of any scientist who might have been able to invent the motor, nor anyone who could figure out how it worked.

 > "I wish I could help you," he said, as to a comrade.
-"I most selfishly wish I could help you, because, you see, this has been my hardest problem— trying to find men of talent for my own staff.
+"I most selfishly wish I could help you, because, you see, this has been my hardest problem — trying to find men of talent for my own staff.
 Talent, hell!
 I'd be satisfied with just a semblance of promise [....]"

 He asks to see the motor out of "personal curiosity".